Author

 Why this matters

-The goal is simple: make the next decision clearer, cut the marketing noise, and say when the wrong sauna type is still the wrong answer even if the brand is good.
+The goal is simple: make the next decision clearer, cut the marketing noise, and say when the wrong plunge type is still the wrong answer even if the brand is good.

 Written by Anna Persson